Looking for a Used V8 Vantage in your area?

 Some reviewers do feel that in a luxury vehicle like the Vantage V8, features such as cruise control and heated seats ought to be standard.
 They are in the N400, but they're options in the regular Coupe and Roadster.

 Stability and traction control, a full array of airbags and antilock disc brakes with brake assist are among the safety features on the 2008 Aston Martin Vantage.

-Talk about the 2008 Aston Martin V8 Vantage
+What's your take on the 2008 Aston Martin V8 Vantage?

 Aston Martin V8 Vantage Questions